TreyCustodio/TreyCustodio/README.md

 During my liberal arts education at Washington and Lee University, I developed my artistic and linguistic skills while studying Computer Science.<br>
 I now tirelessly blend my musical, writing, UI design, and programming skills to create video games.<br>
 I am interested in cybsecurity as well as the structure of the internet, as these two entities will continue to play dominant roles in our lives as technology advances rapidly.<br>
-My Github portfolio consists of projects I have completed during my undergraduate study as wel as video games that I developed independently.
+My Github portfolio consists of projects I have completed during my undergraduate study as wel as video games that I developed independently.<br>

 If you are interested in making video games with me, please reach out!
 I would love to collaborate!
 Please follow my journey as I master the art of video game design!